ubiai-incorporated/LLM/Tutorials/README.md

 ## Webinar Recordings

 In addition to YouTube tutorials, we host **weekly webinars** with expert speakers from around the world.
 These webinars cover diverse subjects, including **model fine-tuning**, **fraud detection using AI**, and **techniques for improving model efficiency**.
-They’re an excellent opportunity to dive deeper into the topics and interact with experts in real-time.
+They’re an excellent opportunity to interact with experts.

 Check out the full list of **Webinar Recordings** [here](https://github.com/ubiai-incorporated/LLM/tree/main/Tutorials/Webinars).